paulroehr/EazeGraph/README.md

 EazeGraph
 =========

-EazeGraph is an Android library for creating beautiful and fancy charts in the easiest way possible.
+EazeGraph is an Android library for creating beautiful and fancy charts.
+Its main goal was to create a lighweight library which is easy to use and highly customizeable with an "up-to-date"-look.

-This library currently offers 4 different chart types, which can be viewed below.
+Currently 4 different chart types are available, which can be viewed below.

 __________
 IMPORTANT: